ix5/sx-docs/content/docs/building.md

 fastboot flash system system.img
 ```

+For 4.14 devices, also flash the other partitions like `vendor`, `dtbo` etc.

 Do not forget to flash the appropriate Software Binaries to the `oem` partition
 as well!

 ## Optimize the build
-A full build will take about two to three hours on a beefed-out recent
+A full build will take about two to three hours[^time] on a beefed-out recent
 system (Core i7 8th gen 4 cores, 16GB RAM, good SSD).
 That time can however be
 cut down for successive builds to around an hour by utilizing `ccache` and
 parallelizing the build.